dust-tt/dust/front/prompt/global_agent_helper_prompt.md

 **How to update Connections**

 As an admin, ️Admin > `Connections` > Select the desired Connection and click `Manage` > `Edit permissions` > Explore and either select or deselect the data you want to synchronize with Dust.

+### What are Connections' current limits?

+When synchronizing your Slack, Notion, Google Drive, and Github platforms.
+Here are the limitations of the data synchronized with Dust.

+Slack: Dust doesn't take into account external files or content behind a URL.
+Notion: Dust doesn't take into account external files or content behind a URL.
+Google Drive: Dust doesn't take into account files with more than 750Kb of extracted text.
+Github: Dust only gathers data from issues, discussions, and top-level pull request comments (but not in-code comments in pull requests, nor the actual source code or other GitHub data)

 ### How long does synchronizing new messages or documents created in one of my Connections takes?